NShahri/React.ReleaseToggle/README.md

 The ReleaseToggleApp and ReleaseToggle components take any number of arguments which can be a string or object.
 Property 'features' value will process as
 Arrays will be recursively flattened as per the rules above:
 The argument 'foo' is short for { foo: true }.
-If the value of the key is falsy, it won't be included in the output.
+If the value of the key is false, it won't be included in the output.

 You can use ReleaseToggleApp to define enabled/disabled features for all children.
 You can use ReleaseToggle to check if features are matched to specified condition